Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Can accounting firms use Claude Cowork with client financial data?

 Yes, an accounting firm can use Claude Cowork on a Team or Enterprise plan, with access scoped to one client’s working folder and a written usage policy.
-CPA confidentiality duties and PIPEDA bind the firm, not the software.
+According to the CPA Code of Professional Conduct and PIPEDA, confidentiality binds the firm, not the software.
 On the business plans, your content is not used to train Anthropic’s models by default, which is why client books belong there and never on a personal account.

 The point is that confidentiality is the firm’s obligation under the CPA Code of Professional Conduct, and no vendor setting removes it.
 What a practice controls is the scope: which files the agent opens, which plan governs the data, and who reviews the numbers before filing.
 On the business tiers, Anthropic’s privacy commitments keep that data out of model training.